blossm-network/toolbox/README.md

 ---

-# Base layer
+# Core layer

-Blossm applications must be built around an implementation of the Blossm base layer, which manages all of the basic stuff that applications need such as accounts, sessions, token issuance, permissions, roles, authentication, and publishing updated views to connected clients.
-Any application built around the same Blossm base layer can seamlessly interoperate.
+Blossm applications must be built around an implementation of the Blossm core layer, which manages all of the basic stuff that applications need such as accounts, sessions, token issuance, permissions, roles, authentication, and publishing updated views to connected clients.
+Any application built around the same Blossm core layer can seamlessly interoperate.

-There are a few non-required traits of a Blossm base layer that are strongly encouraged:
+There are a few non-required traits of a Blossm core layer that are strongly encouraged:

-* A Blossm base layer is encouraged to not collect any personal information to associate with accounts.
+* A Blossm core layer is encouraged to not collect any personal information to associate with accounts.
 It is encouraged that accounts be created, verified, and managed through email addresses or Ethereum addresses (or ENS) only.

-* A Blossm base layer is encouraged to keep regular snapshots of it's data on an open file system, like FileCoin, for public auditability.
+* A Blossm core layer is encouraged to keep regular snapshots of it's data on an open file system, like FileCoin, for public auditability.

-* A Blossm base layer is encouraged to associate wallets to accounts that can be used by any application built around it for sending / receiving payments on Ethereum.
+* A Blossm core layer is encouraged to associate wallets to accounts that can be used by any application built around it for sending / receiving payments on Ethereum.
 Fiat is encouraged, but often requires KYC which is at odds the first bullet.
 Find a balance and push for progress when it comes to open value transfer.

-There aren't yet documented guidelines on how to implement your own Blossm base layer, but there is one implementation currently in Beta done by the Blossm team over at `sustainers.network`.
+There aren't yet documented guidelines on how to implement your own Blossm core layer, but there is one implementation currently in Beta done by the Blossm team over at `sustainers.network`.
 It can be found here: <https://github.com/sustainers-network/blossm>.
-Reach out if you want to implement a base layer, or help out with the one at sustainers.network.
+Reach out if you want to implement a core layer, or help out with the one at sustainers.network.

-It's worth nothing that Blossm base layers are set up just like any other Blossm network, and it's also possible to implement a base layer that's private to your network if interoperability isn't important to you and or you want to implement custom core componentry.
+It's worth nothing that Blossm core layers are set up just like any other Blossm network, and it's also possible to implement a core layer that's private to your network if interoperability isn't important to you and or you want to implement custom core componentry.

 ---